DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

 Then use `@datadog/mobile-react-navigation` to track your views.

-#### Instrumenting React Native errors, interactions and resources
+#### Instrumenting React Native errors, interactions, and resources

-Wrap your React Native app with the `DatadogProvider` component to automatically register React Native RUM errors, interactions and resources:
+Wrap your React Native app with the `DatadogProvider` component to automatically register React Native RUM errors, interactions, and resources:

 ```javascript
 const configuration = {